ganslate-team/ganslate/docs/package_overview/5_engines.md

 ------------
 ## `Trainer`

-The `Trainer` class ([source](https://github.com/ganslate-team/ganslate/ganslate/engines/trainer.py)) implements the training procedure and is instantiated at the start of the training process.
+The `Trainer` class (`ganslate.engines.Trainer` [source](https://github.com/ganslate-team/ganslate/ganslate/engines/trainer.py)) implements the training procedure and is instantiated at the start of the training process.
 Upon initialization, the trainer object executes the following tasks:
 1. Preparing the environment.
 2. Initializing the GAN model, training data loader, traning tracker, and validator.